hbelange/calculator/README.md

 How to Use
 ----------

-Open the Calculator: Simply click on the link provided, or if you're more tech-savvy, you can download the code and open the index.html file in a web browser.
+Open the Calculator: Simply click on the link provided https://hbelange.github.io/calculator/, or if you're more tech-savvy, you can download the code and open the index.html file in a web browser.

 Do Your Math: Click on the numbers and operations just like you would on a regular calculator.